Bira/octopus-carnival/_drafts/lphr-scene-04.md

 The party finishes going down the stairs and opens a pair of double doors to find a huge pool of stinky brown sludge.
-The few patches of wall and ceiling near it that still retain their plaster are covered in evil-looking writing, and the two demons splashing around near the marging only make it all look more sinister.
+The few patches of wall and ceiling near it that still retain their plaster are covered in evil-looking writing, and the two demons splashing around near the margin only make it all look more sinister.
 They don't look the talkative type - as soon as they spot the PC's lights, they turn and growl, looking like very angry human-sized balls of excrement.